lemonyte/password-generator/readme.md

 - 10 MB of free space for the executable
 - 12 MB of free space for temporary files
 ## Usage
-The main program is called `password-generator`.
+Download the executable file `password-generator.exe` from the [latest release](https://github.com/LemonPi314/password-generator/releases/latest).
+If you are not using Windows, download the source code and use the Python file.

 Using this program is very easy.
 Simply select the characters or words you want in your password and click away on the "Generate Password" button!

-There is also a command line version available called `password-generator-cli`.
-This version does not include random word options.
+There is also a command line version available called `password-generator-cli.exe`.
+This version does not include the random word option.
 ### Characters
 Generates a string of random characters.
 Options: